 A plethora of code libraries and game specific frameworks & engines are now available for HTML5 game development.
 Even commercial 3D game engines, such as Unity and Unreal can now be used to make HTML5 games for use online (although still fairly experimental in most cases, for 3D games and needing a hefty machine to run graphics heavy content).

-Some of the currently available options are:
+Some of the currently available options for making HTML5 games are:

 - PixiJS - Fast, fully featured, WebGL accelerated 2D canvas graphics library.